mattstrom/typesafe-templates/README.md

 As a convenience, the `$` symbol is used to represent a parent type of a scope.
 However, any name can be used.
 Presently the library does not support deep properties.
-A reference like `$.level1.level2.level3` may type check correctly, but the proper value will not be injected into the template.
+A reference like `$.level1.level2.level3` may type-check correctly, but the proper value will not be injected into the template.

 ### Elements

 #### Control Elements
-Control elements are similiar to JavaScript control blocks.
+Control elements are similar to JavaScript control blocks.
 They wrap a block of code and control its output into the rendered code.
 In JSX terms, they require `props.children` to be defined.

 Because JSX is used here as substitute JavaScript expressions, you will often need to include